A question that I am asked often by parents, band directors, and my clarinet students, is when is the best time to upgrade your clarinet?

 Has the student learned the basics?

 When a young musician has learned the basics on their student instrument, such as correct embouchure, playing position, and correct fingerings, they are ready to “step up” to a wooden intermediate clarinet.
-A couple solid, affordable choices are the Jupiter JCL 1100s and the Zoé by Buffet.
+Jupiter, Yamaha, and Buffet are a few of the reputable brands.

-Specifically, as a young clarinetist begins to learn and play higher notes, including the E’s, F’s, and G’s at the top of the staff and beyond, a step-up instrument will allow them to sound better than they would with a student model.
+Specifically, as a young clarinetist begins to learn and play higher notes, including the E’s, F’s, and G’s at the top of the staff and beyond, a performance level clarinet will allow them to sound them to sound their best.

 Does your child take care of their instrument?